 A CCRIF policy is triggered based on the government loss estimated in the loss model, which in turn is based on the characteristics of the hazard and the distribution and exposure of government assets at risk of being affected by the hazard (as described above).
 The trigger level (attachment point or deductible) specified in the policy contract is then applied to the modelled government loss.
-The policy is triggered when the modelled loss for a hurricane, earthquake or rainfall event in a member country equals or exceeds the attachment point specified in the country's policy contract.
+The policy is triggered when the modelled loss for a hurricane or earthquake in a member country equals or exceeds the attachment point specified in the policy contract.